imaymarques/one-for-all-sql-project/README.md

 ## Overview

-Hello everyone!
-I'm thrilled to share with you my journey through the SpotifyClone SQL project.
 This project allowed me to practice and apply my SQL knowledge and skills in a realistic scenario.
 I had the opportunity to create a SQL database, design normalized tables, populate them with data, and perform various queries to extract valuable information.

 ## Project Highlights